lbryio/spec/index.md

 #### Normalization

-Names in the claimtrie are normalized to avoid confusion due to Unicode equivalence or casing.
-All names are converted using [Unicode Normalization Form D](http://unicode.org/reports/tr15/#Norm_Forms) (NFD), then lowercased using the en_US locale when possible.
+Names in the claimtrie are normalized prior to comparison to avoid confusion due to Unicode equivalence or casing.
+When names are being compared, they are first converted using [Unicode Normalization Form D](http://unicode.org/reports/tr15/#Norm_Forms) (NFD), then lowercased using the en_US locale when possible.
+Since claims competing for the same name are stored in the same node in the claimtrie, names are also normalized to determine the claimtrie path to the node.

 ### URLs